EDIC For PhD Students

 The remainder of the credits is taken in accordance with the following rules:

-• Courses are divided into 3 areas: Artificial Intelligence, Systems, and Theory.
+- Courses are divided into 6 areas: Artificial Intelligence, Systems, Theory, Visual Computing, Security and Data.

-• The other two areas are defined as breadth areas and 8 credits are selected in the breadth area (4 credits in each area) and come from the EDIC course book.
+- Two of the other areas are defined as breadth areas and 8 credits are selected in the breadth area (4 credits in each area) and come from the EDIC course book.

 At the beginning of each semester, the choice of courses for the semester is made in agreement with the designated EDIC contact person (for fellowship students) or the thesis director (for affiliated students).
 In order for the credits to count, courses taken outside EPFL have to be at the doctoral level and to include a progress monitoring procedure (exam or equivalent).
 They must be approved in advance by the thesis director and the EDIC program director.